Borrowing center

 One of the better-known borrowing centers is the Sharing Depot in Toronto, Canada.

 Similar terms/concepts

 Borrowing center is not a popular term to be used, Tools Library shares the same or similar functions and concept as borrowing center and this term has been used more often.
 The concept of opening tools library is to provide tools which are not daily necessity and to promote the idea of sharing with others.
-Also it is an sustainable action to save resources on earth.
+Also it is a sustainable action to save resources on earth.

 Borrowing centers around the world

 North America

 Tools Library has a very high popularity in the United States, especially in the West Coast, and there is a website “Find Your Local Tool Lending Library - Local Tools”, which you can find closest Tools Library to you.